 This combination is best seen with the comeback of good 'ol newsletters.
 These marketing tools have the ability to rebuild direct connections with people – and the best part is, you don't have to fight an algorithm to reach your audience.

-Reel 'em in with discounts and special offers
+Reel them in with discounts and special offers

 More often than not, email subscribers expect exclusive discounts when brands send a newsletter to their inbox.
 This is a tested and proven method for restaurant owners who have been doing this for decades, at least in terms of generating sales.